 How to Answer "How Has Your College Experience Prepared You for a Career?"

 Your college experience — from completing the courses required for your major to extracurriculars to internships to socializing — may feel far afield from employment.
 But you've likely learned a great deal from your higher education that's applicable here.
 For instance, you may have mastered time management, and developed other essential on-the-job abilities, such as leadership and communication skills.

 Here's how to approach responding to this question:

-Know what employers want in a candidate: As with all open-ended interview questions, start your preparation by examining the key qualifications for the job.
+Be aware of what employers want in a candidate.
+As with all open-ended interview questions, start your preparation by examining the key qualifications for the job.
 Does the employer want a self-starter, dynamic presenter, team player, storyteller, or number cruncher?
-(Tip: This information is likely listed on the job description.)

-List key strengths: Have a few strengths in mind that you developed during your college experience.
+Know key strengths to call out in your response.
+Have a few strengths in mind that you developed during your college experience.
 Be ready to describe a role or situation where you developed the asset and the impact you made.
 Focus on how these strengths make you a strong candidate.

 Examples of the Best Answers